devmc-ee/simple-symfony-blog/readme.md

 To view all comments login and open admin panel -> comments.
 To see all comments related to a single post, open edit page of the post.

+Use search for finding post by its content or title